dyhes/zulip/docs/production/security-model.md

 ## Encryption and authentication

-- Traffic between clients (web, desktop and mobile) and the Zulip server is encrypted using HTTPS.
-By default, all Zulip services talk to each other either via a localhost connection or using an encrypted SSL connection.
+- Traffic between clients (web, desktop and mobile) and the Aloha server is encrypted using HTTPS.
+By default, all Aloha services talk to each other either via a localhost connection or using an encrypted SSL connection.

-- Zulip requires CSRF tokens in all interactions with the web API to prevent CSRF attacks.
+- Aloha requires CSRF tokens in all interactions with the web API to prevent CSRF attacks.

-- The preferred way to log in to Zulip is using a single sign-on (SSO) solution like Google authentication, LDAP, or similar, but Zulip also supports password authentication.
-See [the authentication methods documentation](authentication-methods.md) for details on Zulip's available authentication methods.
+- The preferred way to log in to Aloha is using a single sign-on (SSO) solution like Google authentication, LDAP, or similar, but Aloha also supports password authentication.
+See [the authentication methods documentation](authentication-methods.md) for details on Aloha's available authentication methods.

 ### Passwords

-Zulip stores user passwords using the standard Argon2 and PBKDF2 algorithms.
-Argon2 is used for all new and changed passwords as of Zulip Server 1.6.0, but legacy PBKDF2 passwords that were last changed before the 1.6.0 upgrade are still supported.
+Aloha stores user passwords using the standard Argon2 and PBKDF2 algorithms.
+Argon2 is used for all new and changed passwords as of Aloha Server 1.6.0, but legacy PBKDF2 passwords that were last changed before the 1.6.0 upgrade are still supported.

-When the user is choosing a password, Zulip checks the password's strength using the popular [zxcvbn][zxcvbn] library.
+When the user is choosing a password, Aloha checks the password's strength using the popular [zxcvbn][zxcvbn] library.
 Weak passwords are rejected, and strong passwords encouraged.
 The minimum password strength allowed is controlled by two settings in